Ifor Bach: Kidnapped the Earl of Gloucester

 According to Giraldus Cambrensis in the Itinerarium Cambriae, in 1158 Ifor Bach was a tenant of William Fitz Robert, 2nd Earl of Gloucester, who held Cardiff Castle.
 Gloucester was trying to take land which under Welsh law belonged to Ifor.

 Ifor scaled the walls of Cardiff Castle using his bare hands, seized the Earl, his Countess Hawise, a daughter of the Earl of Leicester, and their young son Robert, and kidnapped all of them to the woods of Senghenydd.
 He refused to release them until he had recovered the land he had lost "and a lot more".

 Descendants

 Ifor ap Meurig was son of Meurig Fychan Cydifor (Father) and Gwyladys Verch Ithel (Mother).

 He married Nest, sister of Rhys ap Gruffudd (also known as The Lord Rhys).

 Descendants of Ifor ap Meurig continued to hold sway in the area and to harry the Normans for at least another century.
 He was succeeded by his son Gruffudd before 1170.
 Gruffudd ap Ifor married Mabel FitzRobert, a natural daughter of Robert, Earl of Gloucester, and half sister of the kidnapped earl.
 Ifor's descendants included his grandson Morgan Gam and his great-grandson Llywelyn Bren and, through Gruffudd and Mabel, Franklin Pierce.
+The Lewis of the (Van) family are known direct descendants of Ifor Bach.

 Ifor ap Meurig is reputed to have built a medieval castle on the site now occupied by Castell Coch.